tombentley/toc/reviews/2020-strimzi-annual.md

 Strimzi is making it easy by using the operator pattern and declarative deployments.
 It provides operators not just for deploying Kafka clusters, but also for managing topics, users or connectors to make sure running Apache Kafka feels Kube-native.

+Strimzi also integrates with many other CNCF projects such as:
+* Kubernetes
+* Prometheus for metrics and monitoring
+* Open Policy Agent for authorization
+* KEDA for autoscaling of Kafka clients
+* Jaeger and Open Tracing for tracing

+Strimzi can be also installed using Helm charts or using OperatorHub.io which is part of the Operator Framework project.

 Strimzi joined CNCF Sandbox in September 2019.

 ## Contribution activity